Games-for-Hire/bullshit-memory/README.md

-# game-of-cards
+# Game of Cards

-This is a playground for creating a card game in css, html, and javascript.
+This is a playground for creating a card game in CSS, HTML, and JavaScript.